-- (a) in behalf of any employee without his consent, or - (b) with respect to any matter which is the subject of a grievance, appeal, administrative action before a governmental board or agency, or court proceeding, brought by an individual employee or group of employees, or by the Association.
+- (a) on behalf of any employee without his consent.
+An employee may consent to the Association filing a grievance on their behalf, while remaining anonymous; while understanding the ability to resolve the grievance may be terminally impeded unless their identity can be known, or - (b) with respect to any matter which is the subject of a grievance, appeal, administrative action before a governmental board or agency, or court proceeding, brought by an individual employee or group of employees, or by the Association.

-(3) The term "days" as used in this Article shall mean Monday through Friday, excluding any day observed as a holiday pursuant to Article 7 of this Agreement.

-(4) Where any provision of this Agreement involves responsibility on the part of the Association which, in the view of the City, is not being properly carried out, the City may present the issue to the Association as a grievance.
+- (3) The term "days" as used in this Article shall mean Monday through Friday, excluding any day observed as a holiday pursuant to Article 7 of this Agreement. - (4) Where any provision of this Agreement involves responsibility on the part of the Association which, in the view of the City, is not being properly carried out, the City may present the issue to the Association as a grievance.
 If such grievance cannot be resolved by discussion between the City and the Association on an informal basis, the grievance shall be initiated at Step 2 of this procedure by the Director-Human Resources and Workforce Development and submitted in writing to the President of the Association.
 If not resolved within twenty (20) days following receipt by the Association of the written grievance, the City may submit the grievance to arbitration under the provisions of Section 5.4 (3) below.